This month, Arts & Sciences researchers received awards from the National Science Foundation, the Africa Initiative, and NASA.

 Michael Nowak, research professor in the Department of Physics, won a $55,200 grant from the Smithsonian Astrophysical Observatory in support of a project titled “Bridging the Gap Between Phenomenological and Physical Spectroscopy Models.”

 A team based in the Department of Biology recently won a $50,000 Driving Change Learning Grant from the Howard Hughes Medical Institute (HHMI).
 The grant supports participation in HHMI’s Driving Change Learning Community with the goals of fostering a community whose members will share a commitment to driving institutional culture change with respect to diversity, equity, and inclusion; sharing ideas and progress in a supportive and inclusive space; and encouraging personal and institutional learning through peer-to-peer conversations.
-Tracey Hermanstyne, formerly a postdoctoral fellow in Erik Herzog’s lab, and Diana Jose-Edwards, WUSTL ENDURE Program co-director and coordinator of STEM Diversity Initiatives, are co-directors for the project.
+Tracey Hermanstyne, currently an instructor in the Department of Medicine and Developmental Biology and formerly a postdoctoral fellow in Erik Herzog’s lab, and Diana Jose-Edwards, WUSTL ENDURE Program co-director and coordinator of STEM Diversity Initiatives, are co-directors for the project.
 The leadership team also includes Harvery Fields, Jr., associate dean for student success; Joseph Jez, Spencer T. Olin Professor in biology and Howard Hughes Medical Institute Professor; and Jennifer Smith, dean of the College of Arts & Sciences and professor of Earth and planetary sciences.

 A team including Krista Milich, assistant professor of biological anthropology, recently won funding from the Africa Initiative for a new research project in Uganda.
 Milich and Penina Acayo Laker, assistant professor at the Sam Fox School, are collaborating with colleagues at Makerere University in Uganda to launch a community-based design research project in partnership with people who live near Kibale National Park.
 Their goal is to craft messages and symbols that will reinforce positive and safe human-wildlife interactions.
 Read more from The Source.